csqcode/Home-DNS-Server/README.md

 - Network Switch

 ## How it Works
 With Technitium, my Ubuntu server acts as a fully fledged DNS resolver.
 All DNS queries on my WiFi are processed through Techntium.
 Any ads, malware, or other unfavorable sites are blocked.
-Queries are then sent to Cloudflare for DNS over HTTPS encryption.
+Any queries that cannot be resolved through the Technitium Cache are sent to Cloudflare via DNS over HTTPS.
 Throughout all of this, TailScale increases privacy via end-to-end encryption and peer-to-peer connections.

 ## Status